310mc/https-310mc.github.io-tl/source/_posts/scout/comic_world.md

 {% endbubble %}

 {% bubble Kanata %}
-Mmm~ I have never read manga before, so no.
+mmm~ i have never read manga before, so no.
 {% endbubble %}

 {% bubble Keito %}